idno/known/README.md

 Project homepage: <http://idno.co>
 Project lead: Ben Werdmuller <http://benwerd.com/>

-idno is under active development and an installable package is not available.
+idno is under active development and an installable package is not yet available.
 It requires PHP 5.3+ with the MongoDB extension, Apache Web Server with the mod_rewrite extension, and MongoDB.

 Copyright
 ---------